 Community Building Values

-When you share your favourite book with another book lover, the physical exchange creates a bond; transfer of ebooks just doesn’t have the same effect as handing over a physical book.
-People reading print books in public places give an idea of what is on their mind and this can be a great conversation starter with the person seated next to you on flight or bus.
-An ebook gives you no such leads; an ebook reader is a person staring at an electronic device and that is rather forbidding for someone looking to start a conversation.
+When you share your favourite book with another book lover, the physical exchange creates a bond; transfer of eBooks just doesn’t have the same effect as handing over a physical book.
+People reading print books in public places give an idea of what is on their mind and this can be a great conversation starter with the person seated next to you on a flight or bus.
+An eBook gives you no such leads; an eBook reader is a person staring at an electronic device and that is rather forbidding for someone looking to start a conversation.

-When it comes to academics and learning experience, even the millennials seem to prefer printed text over ebooks.
-A survey conducted in 2014, which appeared in The Washington Post, shows that more than 4/5th of the money spent on textbooks was on printed textbooks.
-Interestingly, almost 1/4th of the humanities students bought printed textbooks, even when the free content was available online.
+When it comes to academics and learning experience, even millennials seem to prefer printed text over eBooks.
+A survey conducted in 2014, which appeared in The Washington Post, shows that more than 4/5 of the money spent on textbooks was on printed textbooks.
+Interestingly, almost 1/4 of the humanities students bought printed textbooks, even when the free content was available online.

 The student community may be right in turning to the physical version of textbooks for a better academic outcome.
 The study has shown that comprehension and retention are definitely better when reading from a book as opposed to the screen.
 Contrary to popular notions, young people also prefer print books to eBooks when it comes to reading for pleasure.
 They don’t feel as emotionally connected to the story and are not able to immerse themselves in the text while using eBooks.